 The purpose(s) for which we are processing your personal data is:

-- To contact Privy Counsellors in relation to Privy Council business only.
+- To contact Privy Counsellors in relation to Privy Council meeting business only.

 - To contact High Sheriffs and High Sheriffs in nomination in connection with their appointment and duties.